 An organization’s safety culture exists when employees at all levels share the goal to protect everyone from safety and health hazards.
-A poor safety culture occurs if only leadership or only line employees practice safe habits in the workplace.
+In other words, it is the business’ approach to safety in the workplace.

 - Widespread safety rule noncompliance

-- OSHA citations
+- Frequent OSHA citations